 • Links to on-line reading materials.
 Students will also be assisted to undertake academic reference searches online

-• Assignments will mostly be submitted and assessed online.
+• Assignments will be submitted online.

 • There are also numerous internet sites specialising in food and agricultural themes.
 Make sure you don’t depend too heavily on these internet sites when searching for literature on a particular topic for a presentation or essay – but they can help support your discussion or provide interesting examples.